merlinschumacher/nelko-p21-capture/README.md

 # nelko-p21-capture
 This is a capture of the bluetooth traffic of a Nelko P21 label printer

 It contains a connection and a print of the default template on a 14x40mm label.
 The entire communication of the printer runs via SPP/RFCOMM aka a serial connection over Bluetooth.
+The printer also has an internal NFC reader to identify the the label rolls put inside.
+It automatically determines the format of the labels this way.
+It also seems to be a type of soft DRM, where the app complains, if you use third-party label rolls.

 The printer itself uses some proprietary commands like the following.
 Every command must be followed by a CRLF as is every response.
 - `BATTERY?`